ioos/glider-dac/_docs/ngdac-netcdf-file-format-version-2.md

 Most of the **time-series** variables and many of the **profile** variables have corresponding data quality variables, which are referenced via the **ancillary_variables** variable attribute.
 The dimensions of these variables are the same as the variables they convey quality information about.

-While no CF standard names exist for these flags, CF conventions allow the use of a [standard_name modifier](http://cfconventions.org/Data/cf-convetions/cf-conventions-1.7/build/cf-conventions.html#standard-name-modifiers) to be appended to the corresponding variable's standard name to create the standard name for the quality control flag.
+While no CF standard names exist for these flags, CF conventions allow the use of a [standard_name modifier](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.7/build/apc.html) to be appended to the corresponding variable's standard name to create the standard name for the quality control flag.
 For example, the **temperature** variable has a corresponding data quality variable (**temperature_qc**).
 The **standard_name** attribute contains the CF standard name of the variable it references with **status_flag** appeneded, i.e.: **temperature** **status_flag**

 The following is a list and description of all variables and corresponding variable attributes that are **REQUIRED** for the file to be accepted by the **NGDAC**.
-An CDL description of each variable is located below the formal description.
+A CDL description of each variable is located below the formal description.
 Examples of the various attributes have been provided for reference, but each data provider is encouraged to modify these values if they feel it is necessary, particularly for the following attributes:

  + **comment**
  + **valid_min**